 The paper is high-quality and thick which always matters when it comes to coloring books.

 Touch the Brightest Star, Christie Matheson

 Christie Matheson is a house name when it comes to books for toddlers.
-The core of her books are the rhymes and interactions they feature.
-In every page, the kid is asked to perform certain actions like tapping the page, waving goodbye or petting an animal in the book and this has consequences and makes something happen in the following page, making the whole book feel like one full story.
+The core of her books is the rhymes and interactions they feature.
+On every page, the kid is asked to perform certain actions like tapping the page, waving goodbye, or petting an animal in the book and this has consequences and makes something happen on the following page, making the whole book feel like one full story.
 The illustrations are made using watercolor techniques that give the background sky some beautiful gradients and while I wish the colors were a little be brighter, the art is cute and should keep kids interested.

 Older kids might not find the story interesting enough but it is a great pick for preschoolers.

 Jill McDonald is a consistently good author of children’s books.
 Her series “Hello, World!” looks to introduce toddlers and babies to concepts of the world around them and Solar System is one of the best ones.
 The artwork is bright and the shapes are interesting while remaining simple.
-The kids will find very engaging and fun.
-They will learn about the planet we live in, the sun and the other planets around it.
-The other books in the series are also good, but staying in the theme of space books, we can also recommend Hello World!, Moon Landing.
+The kids will find it very engaging and fun.
+They will learn about the planet we live on, the sun, and the other planets around it.
+The other books in the series are also good, but staying on the theme of space books, we can also recommend Hello World!, Moon Landing.

-The “ABC’s of” is a series of books written by experts and scientists hat introduce kids to concepts of a certain subject in alphabetical order so they are learning three different things at once: the alphabet, the concept, and some more general information.
-The art of the book is sharp, vibrant and cartoony.
+The “ABC’s of” is a series of books written by experts and scientists that introduces kids to concepts of a certain subject in alphabetical order so they are learning three different things at once: the alphabet, the concept, and some more general information.
+The art of the book is sharp, vibrant, and cartoony.
 While on the outside it looks like these are very simple books, they are actually very engaging for children.

 The ABC’s of Space is also sold in a pack with other three ABC’s books on math, physics, and science.

 Best space and astronomy books for preschoolers